-Whatever it meant to the people of Kaikoura and North Canterbury, the re-opening of SH1 between Christchurch and Picton on December 15, 2017, albeit only during daylight hours, was a public relations coup for the entire South Island civil contracting industry.
-Hugh de Lacy explains.
+The re-opening of SH1 between Christchurch and Picton on December 15, 2017, albeit only during daylight hours, was a PR coup for the South Island civil contracting industry.

 A busload of workers and contractors being taken back into Kaikoura from the big we-did-it party at the racecourse south of the town was applauded all the way by not only local residents delighted at their release from isolation, but by tourists and camper-vanners who somehow knew who was aboard, and pulled over to cheer them through.